 While these aren’t quite last-minute croissants, they only need 30 to 60 minutes to thaw before baking, so there’s no need to plan for them the day before.
 This includes 16 croissants, packed in two small boxes with eight croissants in each.

 Quantity: 16 | Proof Required: No | Egg Wash Required: No

-For that homemade, bakery-fresh croissant taste without hours and hours of work, we highly recommend Gaston's Bakery Croissants (view at Sur La Table) as a safe bet—and for your sweet tooth, Gaston's Bakery Assorted Mini Croissants (view at Sur La Table), which include the chocolate-filled variety.
-Looking for a savory treat to serve at a fancy brunch or lunch?
-Go with Wolferman's Bakery Spinach and Cheese Croissants (view at Wolferman's).
+For that homemade, bakery-fresh croissant taste without hours and hours of work, we highly recommend Gaston's Bakery Croissants as a safe bet—and for your sweet tooth, Gaston's Bakery Assorted Mini Croissants, which include the chocolate-filled variety.
+For a simple option, Angelina Bakery's Plain Croissants come frozen but fully baked.